RufinoMartin/Diabetes/README.md

 # Diabetes
-Experimenting with the well know diabetes dataset.
+Experimenting with the well know Pima Indians diabetes dataset.

 About Dataset